EddyVerbruggen/Custom-URL-scheme/README.md

 ## 1. Description

-This plugin allows you to start your app by calling it with a URL like my.package.name://path?foo=bar
+This plugin allows you to start your app by calling it with a URL like `my.package.name://path?foo=bar`

 * Compatible with [Cordova Plugman](https://github.com/apache/cordova-plugman)
 * Submitted and waiting for approval at PhoneGap Build ([more information](https://build.phonegap.com/plugins))

 ### iOS specifics
-* Yes, you could [use `config.xml` to defined a custom URL scheme](https://build.phonegap.com/docs/config-xml#url_schemes).
+* Yes, you could [use config.xml to define a URL scheme](https://build.phonegap.com/docs/config-xml#url_schemes).
 This plugin adds 2 enhancements though:
-  - Uniform URL scheme with Android (for which the mention URL scheme does not work).
+  - Uniform URL scheme with Android (for which there is no option to define a URL scheme via PhoneGap configuration).
-  - You still need to wire up the Javascript code to handle incoming events.
+  - You still need to wire up the Javascript to handle incoming events.
 This plugin assists you with that.
 * Tested on iOS 5.1 and 7.0.

 ### Android specifics
-* Unlike iOS, there is no way to use `config.xml` to define a scheme for your app.
+* Unlike iOS, there is no way to use config.xml to define a scheme for your app.
 Now there is.
 * Tested on Android 4.3, will most likely work with 2.2 and up.